MoralisWeb3/docs/docs/02-streams-api/evm/streams-configuration/stream-management.md

 ---
-title: "Stream Management"
+title: "Monitor, Update, & Pause"
-slug: "stream-management"
+slug: "../stream-management"
-sidebar_position: 13
+sidebar_position: 2
 description: "Moralis Stream Management allows you to monitor, update, and pause streams with ease.
 Programmatically or via the web UI, you can get a list of all your streams, set settings, and update the status of a stream.
 Get started with Moralis Stream Management today!"
 ---